offconvex/offconvex.github.io/_posts/2015-12-19-tensor-decompositions.md

 More concretely, to generate a sentence in Hidden Markov Model, we start with some initial *topic* $h_1$.
 This topic will evolve as a Markov Chain to generate the topics for future words $h_2, h_3,...,h_t$.
 We observe *words* $x_1,...,x_t$ from these topics.
 In particular, word $x_1$ is drawn according to topic $h_1$, word $x_2$ is drawn according to topic $h_2$ and so on.

 Given many sentences that are *generated exactly* according to this model, how can we construct a tensor?
 A natural idea is to compute *correlations*: for every triple of words $(i,j,k)$, we count the number of times that these are the first three words of a sentence.
 Enumerating over $i,j,k$ gives us a three dimensional array (a *tensor*) $T$.
 We can further normalize it by the total number of sentences.
-After normalization the entries of the tensor will be estimations of the *probability* that the first three words are $(i,j,k)$.
+After normalization the $(i,j,k)$-th entry of the tensor will be an estimation of the *probability* that the first three words are $(i,j,k)$.
+For simplicity assume we have enough samples and the estimation is accurate:

 $$T_{i,j,k} = \mbox{Pr}[x_1 = i, x_2=j, x_3=k].$$